Get E-Book

 How emit() Actually Works

-The implementation in lib/events.js is roughly this logic:
+The implementation in lib/events.js follows this shape:

 1. If the event name is 'error', handle the special error contract (more on this later).